Cabin Air Quality (CAQ)

 - IATA Cabin Air Quality Event - FAQs

 Frequently Asked Questions on CAQ from an airline perspective

 Detailed introduction to CAQ from the Global Cabin Air Quality Executive: history, chemistry, developments (2015)

 What does BeCA do?

-BeCA has always been very active on this topic.
-At European level, we participate in the CEN working group, which aims to create a European norm on cabin air contamination.
-We also chair the Cabin Air Quality working group of our European structure, the European Cockipt Association and we are member of the GCAQE (Global Cabin Air Quality Executive).
+BeCA has been very active on this topic.
+Since 2014 we participate in the CEN (European Committee for Standardisation) working group, which aims to create a European norm on cabin air contamination.
+We also chair the Cabin Air Quality (CAQ) working group of the European Cockpit Association (ECA) and we are a member of the GCAQE (Global Cabin Air Quality Executive).
 Furthermore, we have been very active at both the political and operational level to push for a standardised medical protocol.

-Since these topics are currently under scrutiny by both German and UK National Authorities we maintain close ties with our sister organisations VC and BALPA in order to provide our members with the latest updates.
-If you want to share your experience about this topic, please contact us.
+Since these topics are currently under scrutiny by both German and UK National Authorities we maintain close ties with our sister organisations Vereinigung Cockpit (VC) and BALPA in order to provide our members with the latest updates.
+If you want to share your experience on this topic, please contact us.